IBM-Blockchain/blockchain-vscode-extension/README.md

 - `go version`
 - `java -version`

+**If installing Node and npm using a manager such as 'nvm' or 'nodenv', you will need to set the default/global version and restart VS Code for the version to be detected by the Prerequisites page.**

+To open the Prerequisites page again, run the following in the command palette: `View Prerequisites`

 Please note: the extension doesn't currently work with the VSCode Remote Development feature, we plan to make this work in the future, follow progress [here](https://github.com/IBM-Blockchain/blockchain-vscode-extension/issues/1357).

 ## Smart Contract Development Lifecycle